 And, yes, Pony is her real name.

 Pony Poison has been performing burlesque since 2015 around Las Vegas, as well as nationally.
 She performs classic style striptease complete with tassel twirling and dazzling costumes.
 She specializes in acts that incorporate her skills as a pole acrobat and chair dancer, performing “chair contortion” tricks.
 She’s repeatedly booked as an entertainer at Vegas’ most popular burlesque show, Sinful Sunday, as well as classic venues such as the Mint, the Baobab Stage, the Golden Tiki, and the Double Down Saloon.
 She appeared at the most recent Las Vegas Burlesque Festival and, in 2019, fulfilled her dream of dancing on legendary Bourbon Street in New Orleans as part of Burlesque Ballroom at the Royal Sonesta.

 In 2020, she had the privilege of performing in the Valen-tease show, produced by the prestigious Burlesque Hall of Fame.
 She also taught chairlesque for BHOF‘s “Get Your Act Together” program for new burlesque dancers.

 Pony has been training as a pole artist since 2009 and has studied with some of the industry’s most respected names.
 She was a regular entertainer at the Hard Rock hotel as one of the Hell’s Belles pole dancers and has been running pole parties on the strip at Stripper 101 inside Planet Hollywood since 2012.
 Additionally, she has danced on a freelance basis appearing at events that include the Black and White Ball, Viva La Pole Show and many local showcases.

-Lastly, Pony began studying aerial arts in 2011 and specializes in aerial hoop.
+Lastly, Pony began studying aerial arts in 2011 and specializes in aerial pole and hoop.
 Performance credits include the International Pole Convention, the International Beauty Show and featuring at Centerfolds Cabaret.
 She also competed in the Pacific division for Pole Sport Organization’s lyra competition, winning a bronze medal.